savchenko/debian-qemu-tpm/README.md

 If you stumble upon "permission denied" errors - enable log level 3+ in `/etc/libvirt/libvirtd.conf` and trace where it fails.

+### Testing
-Tested on the host running pre-release version of the Bullseye:
+On the host running pre-release version of the Bullseye:
 - Linux 5.10.26-1
 - virt-manager 3.2.0-3
 - libvirt0 7.0.0-3